 - Setup and maintain your “Google My Business” page

 Google scans your website not just for content, but also for quality.
-Broken links, slow loads times, high bounce rates and stale content and sure-fire ways for your website rankings to drop.
+Broken links, slow load times, high bounce rates and stale content, and sure-fire ways for your website rankings to drop.
 Google wants to send people to “quality” sites so these are some of the factors it uses to determine site quality.

 If you have high bounce rates and short amounts of time people stay, Google determines there’s not much reason for people to stay on your site and therefore, won’t send others to your site.